Adamp799/neuro-snakes/README.md

 # README
+Training autonomous agent(s) to play the Snake game with Neuroevolution. \
 Gym, PyTorch, and NEAT-Python libraries must be installed.

 Test functions can be run from the jupyter notebook files: \